x3zapper/tp/docs/DeveloperGuide.md

 **MSS**

 1. User <u>lists contacts (UC02)</u> or <u>finds contacts (UC08)</u>.
-2. AddressBook displays the list of contacts.
+2. CustomerRelationBook displays the list of contacts.
 3. User requests to add/edit note for a specific contact.
-4. AddressBook parses the note command.
+4. CustomerRelationBook parses the note command.
-5. AddressBook validates the index and note content.
+5. CustomerRelationBook validates the index and note content.
-6. AddressBook updates the contact's note.
+6. CustomerRelationBook updates the contact's note.
-7. AddressBook confirms successful note update.
+7. CustomerRelationBook confirms successful note update.

     Use case ends.

 **Extensions**

 * 3a.
 No index provided.
   * 3a1.
-AddressBook displays error message.
+CustomerRelationBook displays error message.
   * Use case ends.

 * 5a.
 The given index is invalid.
   * 5a1.
-AddressBook displays error message.
+CustomerRelationBook displays error message.
   * Use case resumes at step 3.

 * 5b.
 Note prefix missing.
   * 5b1.
-AddressBook displays error message.
+CustomerRelationBook displays error message.
   * Use case resumes at step 3.

 * 5c.
 Empty note content (to delete note).
   * 5c1.
-AddressBook removes the contact's note.
+CustomerRelationBook removes the contact's note.
   * 5c2.
-AddressBook confirms note deletion.
+CustomerRelationBook confirms note deletion.
   * Use case ends.